HarshVardhanK35/webpack-starter/README.md

 ## Scripts
 List and explain any custom scripts defined in your project's package.json.

-### Start the development server.
+### Start the development server
  - to run automatically whenever there is any modification.

   ```
   npm run dev
   ```